shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/tier1/setup/planning.md

 ## Plan the VPC IP ranges

-Plan your AWS VPC and subnets IP ranges.
+Plan your AWS VPC and subnets IP ranges if you plan to use Media Traffic Isolation.

 ### IP Range Example